The GRB Intrinsic Duration Distribution: Progenitor Insights Across Cosmic Time: Results

 The distinction in the $dN/dT_{int}$ distributions between low and high redshift GRBs appears to show up most prominently when using a delimiting value of redshift between $(1+z) =2$ to $2.5$ (in the Appendix we show how this plot changes as a function of the redshift delimiter), suggesting that non-collapsar progenitors begin to play a more dominant role in producing GRBs below this redshift, while above this redshift, collapsars will dominate the progenitors of GRBs. \\

 The lack of short GRBs in the high redshift sample may be attributed to the observational biases discussed in \S 2.
 Nevertheless, there are strong physical reasons to expect a real deficit of high redshift short GRBs, due to long delay times between progenitor formation and compact-object merger, which result in a shift of a large fraction of these events to low redshift \citep[on the order of a Hubble time for most of them;][]{Pir92, GP06,Nak06, Berg07, JL10, Cow12, HY13, WP15, Ana18, Bel18, Chr18, Broe22, Santo22, Zev22, Maoz24}.
-This means that most of the short GRBs (if the majority of this population comes from compact object mergers) are expected to occur at lower redshifts, and that this is not simply due to an observational selection effect.\\
+This means that most of the short GRBs (if the majority of this population comes from compact object mergers) are expected to occur at lower redshifts, and that this is not simply due to an observational selection effect.\footnote{Interestingly and aligned with our results, \cite{Dimple22} and \cite{Dimple24} showed that those short GRBs which are located at higher redshifts appear to have characteristics of collapsar progenitors.}\\